uholeschak/ediabaslib/docs/Build_Bluetooth_D-CAN_adapter.md

 * Allows to read the ignitions status with a telegram, this is required if you want to communicate over bluetooth.
 * Contains a bootstrap loader that allows firmware update without opening the device.
 * Reduced power consumption due to use of sleep mode.

 For the first programming of the new firmware you have to connect the MISO, MOSI, SCK, RESET, GND and +5V to a standard AVR programmer (also supply the adapter with 12V).
-The 'combined.hex' file contains the bootstrap loader and the firmware.
+The `combined.hex` file contains the bootstrap loader and the firmware.
 The fuses have to be set as follows:

 | Fuse | Value (hex) |
 | ---- | ----------- |